Harper Creek Center for Academic Achievement

 • The HCCAA is a program within the high school.
 Students are expected to work on their online course(s) every day school is in session.

-• Students are required to have contact with a HCCAA mentor at least once a week (face to face, phone call, text, Meets or home visits, etc.).
+• Students are required to have contact with an HCCAA mentor at least once a week (face to-face, phone call, text, Meets or home visits, etc.).

 • If students go 10 consecutive school days with no online participation an Attendance Warning letter will be mailed out.